Machias Seal Island: Geography

 The relationship of Machias Seal Island to the Grand Manan archipelago is unclear, but it may be a continuation of the exposed shoals, rocks, and islets strewn southwest of the Grand Manan Islands.
 The deeper Grand Manan Channel is situated to the north and west of the island, separating it from the coast of Washington County, Maine.

 The climate and weather of Machias Seal Island is typical for the region.
 It is fog-bound for many days of the year, similar to the weather found at the nearby coasts of Maine and Grand Manan.
 The weather often causes rough waters, making any approach to the island hazardous.

 Machias Seal Island is named because it is an exposed and barren island, devoid of any trees, and is attractive for seals using it as a prominence.
-Its geography and remote location also makes it valuable as a sanctuary for seabirds such as Atlantic puffins, razorbills, common murres, common terns, and Arctic terns, Leach's storm-petrels, and common eiders.
+Its geography and remote location also makes it valuable as a sanctuary for seabirds such as Atlantic puffins, razorbills, common murres, common terns, and Arctic terns, Leach's storm petrels, and common eiders.

-It is a neighbor to North Rock, 2.0 nmi away.
+It is a neighbour to North Rock, 2.0 nmi away.